Gorgeous Ghent is a worthy addition to anyone’s travel bucket list.

 - Arnold Vander Haeghen House

-The pass gives you a €10 off the ticket price of one of Ghent’s biggest draws, The Adoration of the Mystic Lamb (Ghent Altarpiece).
+The pass gives you €10 off the ticket price of one of Ghent’s biggest draws, The Adoration of the Mystic Lamb (Ghent Altarpiece).

 Free transport in Ghent